 .NET Memory Management Concepts

-To work with dotMemory effectively, you must have a general understanding about how .NET manages memory.
-The following lists summarize .NET memory concepts.
-For additional information, you may refer to MSDN or other materials in the Web.
+To work with dotMemory effectively, you should have general understanding about how .NET manages memory.
+This section summarizes .NET memory concepts.
+For additional information, you may refer to MSDN or other materials on the web.

 Garbage Collector (GC) is the part of the .NET framework that allocates and releases memory for your .NET applications.